atakanozceviz/nec/README.md

 ```

 Command would check which projects are affected since two commits (HEAD^^) then run `dotnet test --logger:trx` command in the necessary test projects folders.

-command would run `dotnet test --logger:trx` command in the necessary test projects folders.